 – Taxi.
 Private or airport taxis are available any time.
 Seeing a non-Georgian face, the drivers, of course, try to take the maximal amount from you, but there is a table of tariffs written at the taxi stands: Old Town – 25 GEL, more remote, but still central areas like Vake and Saburtalo – 30 GEL, and then more.

 – Bus.
-Bus number 37 runs from the airport to the train station through the city center from 7 am to 11 pm.
+Bus number 37 runs from the airport to the train station through the city center 24/7.
 The fare is only 50 tetri (0.5 lari), but the way will take more time than a taxi ride.
 However, if you have no reason to rush, and want to save money – that’s the best option.

 In Tbilisi, there are also small yellow buses – marshrutka.
 Their schedule – so far a mystery for visitors, but you can check this website in order to understand at least the way they move around the city.
 They are faster and stop on demand.
 The fare is usually 80 tetri.

-– From the Central station, the trains depart from Tbilisi to Batumi, Kutaisi, Borjomi, Zugdidi, Yerevan, Baku and smaller places.
-Tickets can be purchased at the box office, blue PayBox, which are located throughout the city, or at www.railway.ge (the page has both Russian and English versions).
+– From the Central station, the trains depart from Tbilisi to Batumi, Kutaisi, Borjomi, Zugdidi, Yerevan, Baku – in general, the network of passenger trains is quite small.
+Tickets can be purchased at the box office, PayBoxes that are located around the city, or at www.tickets.railway.ge and www.matarebeli.ge (the page has both Russian and English versions).
 For purchasing a ticket, your passport data is required!

 In order to get to Kutaisi airport, you can buy the tickets online.

 In Kutaisi people travel by taxi and buses.
 There is no card system like in Tbilisi, so you have to pay in the old-fashioned way: with the coins.
-The bus station, from where minibuses and taxis depart towards Borjomi, Tskaltubo, Batumi, Tbilisi and other places, is located near McDonalds.
+The bus station, from where minibuses and taxis depart towards Borjomi, Tskaltubo, Tsageri, Oni, Ambrolauri, Batumi, Tbilisi and other places, is located near the old McDonalds.
 Signs showing you the way to the fast food kingdom and transport, are almost all over the city.

 Batumi Airport is relatively close to the center.
 A taxi trip to the city takes 10 minutes and costs 10 GEL.
 Magic of number 10 is followed by the bus number 10, which connects the airport to the city center.
 However, one way trip will cost 40 tetri.